 These homemade hot cross buns are so easy to make and taste much better then the ones you get at the store!
-Soft and fluffy spiced buns filled with raisins and topped with a honey lemon glaze – they make the perfect treat for the Easter season!
+The whole family will love them!

 Do you know the song, “Hot Cross Buns”?
 It was the first little song I taught my kids on the piano.
 It’s likely the first little song everyone learns on the piano.